biswadeepmukherjee81-source/PBL-2-Attendance-System/README.md

 ---

 ## 🔐 Smart Contract
-The smart contract is written in Solidity and tested using Remix IDE.
-It ensures secure and tamper-proof handling of attendance records.
+The smart contract is written in Solidity and stored in the file `Attendance.sol`.
+It contains the contract `AttendanceSystem`, which is responsible for storing attendance records and calculating attendance percentage.

+The contract uses structures and arrays to manage student attendance data securely.
+It ensures transparency and prevents data manipulation, demonstrating the use of blockchain for reliable record keeping.

+The smart contract was developed and tested using Remix IDE.

 ---